Lightning-Universe/Training-Studio_app/docs/source/workflows/optimize_with_pytorch_lightning.rst

 ******************

-Import a :class:`~lightning_hpo.components.sweep.Sweep` component, pass the path to your script and define your arguments in an ``app.py`` file.
+Import a :class:`~lightning_training_studio.components.sweep.Sweep` component, pass the path to your script and define your arguments in an ``app.py`` file.

 For this example, download ``train.py`` and ``app.py`` files with the following commands.